Hogarth’s Legacy, edited by Cynthia Roman, was published in 2016 by the Lewis Walpole Library and distributed by the Yale University Press.

 Twenty-first Century: The series revived again

 Given this history, it may appear foolhardy to launch a second revival of Miscellaneous Antiquities.
 Nevertheless, the presence in The Lewis Walpole Library’s collections of materials that are unknown, or known only to few scholars, has encouraged the present Editor to resume the series.
-Scholarly approaches to the eighteenth century have shifted since Lewis set out the build on Walpole’s project, to be sure, but the value to scholarship of primary sources is if anything clearer now than it was in the 1920s. – Margaret K. Powell
+Scholarly approaches to the eighteenth century have shifted since Lewis set out to build on Walpole’s project, to be sure, but the value to scholarship of primary sources is if anything clearer now than it was in the 1920s. – Margaret K. Powell

 17.”The Production of a Female Pen”: Anna Larpent’s Account of the Duchess of Kingston’s Bigamy Trial of 1776.
 A facsimile edition, transcribed and with an introduction by Matthew J. Kinservik.
 New Haven, Conn.: The Lewis Walpole Library, Yale University, 2004.